How to Install Two Operating Systems on One Computer🔥

 Part 1.
 Create a Bootable USB Drive

-When it comes to making a bootable USB, the most effective and easiest way is to use a professional tool, such as Qiling Disk Master.
+When it comes to making a bootable USB, the most efficient and easiest way is to use a professional tool, such as Qiling Disk Master.

-Qiling Disk Master is a practical and easy-to-use bootable USB creator for Windows 11/10/8/7.
-It allows you to create a Windows bootable USB drive without ISO.
-In addition, it lets you put your Windows 10 on another PC and install Windows 10 without a Microsoft account.
+Qiling Disk Master is a user-friendly tool that allows you to create a Windows bootable USB drive without needing an ISO file, making it easy to put a Windows 10 installation on another PC, even without a Microsoft account.

 Here is how to create a Windows 11/10 bootable USB with Qiling Disk Master.